How to Master Product Photography on a Tight Budget (We Did it With Less Than $50)

 When it comes to your product page, every second counts and can hurt your conversion rate.

-Make sure you implement free minifying tools to optimize your images, and shave off a few unnecessary kilobytes.
+Make sure you implement free minifying tools to optimise your images, and shave off a few unnecessary kilobytes.

 Finally, always make sure you name your images correctly, including as much relevant metadata and keywords as possible.